maekitalo/tntnet/doc/man/tntnet.xml.7.markdown

     The private key for the server certificate.
 If the key is not specified, tntnet expects the key in the certificate file.

-`<sslVerifyLevel>`*0|1|2*`</sslVerifyLevel>`
+`<sslVerifyLevel>`*NONE|OPTIONAL|REQUIRE*`</sslVerifyLevel>`

     Enables client certificates.
-When set to 0, no client certificate is needed.
+When set to NONE, no client certificate is needed.
-    When set to 1 a client certificate is requested but optional.
+    When set to OPTIONAL a client certificate is requested but optional.
 It is just passed to the application when available.
-    When set to 2 a client certificate is requested and needed to connect.
+    When set to REQUIRE a client certificate is requested and needed to connect.

 `<sslCa>`*CA-file*`</sslCa>`

     The certificate authority the client certificate is checked against.
 Only client certificates, which can be verified by this authority are accepted.
-    This settins is mandatory when `sslVerifyLevel` is set to 1 or 2.
+    This settins is mandatory when `sslVerifyLevel` is set to OPTIONAL or REQUIRE.

 LOGGING
 -------